Samwakelam/contentful-test/README.md

 ### 4. Received data through contentful

-In the `getServerSideProps` function, I have retrieved my entry by id but also queried for all locals using the wildecard '\*'.
+In the `getServerSideProps` function, I have retrieved my entry by id but also queried for all locales using the wildecard '\*'.
 This gives me the object with the fields localized:

 ```
 {